wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9 =
+= 1.9.0.1 =
-Fixed bug that caused a conflict with certain AJAX calls, and fixed bug with registration protection on BuddyPress legacy themes.
+Fixed bug that caused a conflict with the WP Remote Plugin.
 Please see Changelog for details.

 == Other Notes ==